moj3ve/TapTapFlip/README.md

 ### Known Issues
  - Trying to flip the camera while recording a video/timelapse will cause a crash.
 Need to add checks to see if flipping is even possible in current recording state

+ ^ this issue is no longer present on newer firmwares

 ### Installation